 Here we are, Spotting the Zebra.
 Dr. Ehert has been so good to us.
-So thorough and she even fielded questions from my sister, Hunter’s grandma.
-She really wanted us to be discharged to Frazier Rehab, across the street, for an indefinite amount of time.
+So thorough, and she even fielded questions from my sister, H’s grandma.
+She wanted us to be discharged to Frazier Rehab, across the street, for an indefinite time.

-I just want to go home…even for just a night.
+I want to go home, even for just a night.

-Realize, I needed to see my kids, my kids needed to see me and Hunter.
-I needed my shower, my bed…just for a few hours.
-We had declined the offer to go to Frazier and I set up Speech (he had lost some of his speech), Occupational therapy, and physical therapy.
-If the doctors were not satisfied with his progress, then we would go.
+I realized I needed to see my kids, my kids needed to see me and H. I needed my shower and my bed, even if it was just for a few hours.
+We had declined the offer to go to Frazier, and I set up speech (he had lost some of his speech), Occupational therapy, and physical therapy.
+If the doctors were not satisfied with his progress, we would go.

-The Hospitalist said that there were really no more tests to run and that we could go home because A) they had no clue what he had B) there were literally no more tests to run C) I begged.
-So, without a diagnosis…..we hustled and got out of that hospital.
+The Hospitalist said that there were really no more tests to run and that we could go home because A) they had no clue what he had, B) there were no more tests to run C) I begged.
+So, without a diagnosis., we hustled and got out of that hospital.
 We drove for about 3 hrs and then my phone rang.
 It was Dr. Ehert.
 She said that we left without seeing her.
 I explained that we saw Dr. Bhalla (her fellow) and that she cleared us to go.

 She asked me how far out of Louisville we were.
-I told her that I was about 3 hrs from there and a 1/2 hour from home.
-She explained to me, so gingerly, that one of his tests (1 of about 200) came back positive and that we needed to turn around and get back up there to start steroids.
-I asked her how urgent it was and if I could just go home for a bit and she was hesitant.
+I told her I was about 3 hrs from there and a 1/2 hour from home.
+She explained so gingerly that one of his tests (1 of about 200) came back positive and that we needed to turn around and get back up there to start steroids.
+I asked her how urgent it was and if I could go home for a bit, and she was hesitant.

 She said the sooner they start it, the sooner he could get better.
-The treatment was to last for 5 days.
-She never mentioned a diagnosis but there was definite concern in her voice.
+The treatment was to last for five days.
+She never mentioned a diagnosis, but her voice had a definite concern.
 I told her that I was going home.
-There were things I needed to do like getting a shower, seeing my kids, and sleeping in my own bed.
-In the end, I would be happy to leave in the morning and as long as his life was not in danger.
+There were things I needed to do like getting a shower, seeing my kids, and sleeping in my bed.
+Ultimately, I would be happy to leave in the morning as long as his life was not in danger.
 That is what I was going to do.
-I had to mentally prepare myself to be up there for that long, again.
+I had to mentally prepare myself to be up there for that long again.

-He was so excited to see everyone and everyone was excited to see him.
+He was so excited to see everyone, and everyone was excited to see him.
 I jumped in the shower and blew off all that nasty hospital funk.
 It was glorious.
 I slept so well that night.
-About 9 am the next morning, we headed out again.
+About 9 am the following day; we headed out again.
 I felt more prepared.
 I knew what to pack and was mentally ready.
-We got up there and we were able to bypass the ER and go to quick admitting.
+We got up there, and we could bypass the ER and go to quick admitting.
 They were expecting us.
-We met up with the beloved IV team again and we got an IV started for him and for Superman 🙂 They told me that they were going to give him high doses of steroids for the next 5 days.
+We met up with the beloved IV team again, and we got an IV started for him and Superman 🙂 They told me they would give him high doses of steroids for the next five days.

 Phone Call from the Beach

-Early the next morning, at 1 am, I had finally shut my eyes for a moment, and in comes the nurse.
+Early the following day, at 1 is, I finally shut my eyes for a moment, and it comes to the nurse.
 She said that I had a phone call.
-My thoughts are “who on earth is calling me, on a nurse’s cellphone, at 1 am in the morning.”
+I think, “who on earth is calling me, on a nurse’s cellphone, at 1 am.”
 It was Dr. Puri.
-He is a pediatric neurologist and he was calling me from Myrtle Beach.
-I asked him why he was calling me while he was on vacation and he said that he wanted to ease my nerves.
+He is a pediatric neurologist who was calling me from Myrtle Beach.
+I asked him why he was calling me while he was on vacation, and Dr. Puri said he wanted to ease my nerves.

 He is a phenomenal doctor.
-I have been told that he is well-loved, well educated, and he has seen some bizarre things.
+I have been told that he is well-loved and well-educated and has seen some bizarre things.
 There was an assurance that there was no worry of childhood MS, which is what I thought he might have because of his symptoms.
-He said because no lesions were found, anywhere.
-That it is highly unlikely that he has this.
-He said he believed it to be another autoimmune disease and he assured me that they, as a team, would figure it out.
+He said because no lesions were found anywhere.
+It is doubtful that he has this, he said he believed it to be another autoimmune disease, and he assured me that they, as a team, would figure it out.

 In comes Dr. Sweeney.
-I came close to dismissing him because he looked at the age of my son, I thought that he was a youth volunteer.
+I came close to dismissing him because he looked at my son’s age.
+I thought that he was a youth volunteer.
 He said that the team had assembled and discussed our case.
 They wanted to run more tests but felt pretty confident in the diagnosis.
-He basically kicked every other doctor off the case because this was strictly a neuro case and there was no need for a bunch of Drs telling me their opinions and interrupting our day when they didn’t need to.
+He kicked every other doctor off the case because this was strictly a neuro case, and there was no need for a bunch of Drs telling me their opinions and interrupting our day when they didn’t need to.

 All Tests Were Normal

 They did want me to take him to Frazier for a couple of weeks.
-I explained that we already had therapy and equipment in place and they were satisfied with that, for now.
-We would readdress it when we came back for our follow up appointment.
-As of now, all tests were clear except for high pressure with the spinal tap and that test was positive for Oligoclonal Banding.
+I explained that we already had therapy and equipment in place, and they were satisfied with that for now.
+We would readdress it when we came back for our follow-up appointment.
+All tests were clear except for high pressure with the spinal tap, and that test was positive for Oligoclonal Banding.

-Dr. Sweeney captured the rogue zebra, in a not really kind of way.
+Dr. Sweeney captured the rogue zebra in a not kind of way.
 He thought that he had misdiagnosed him with OMS.
-Sadly, he thought he had Spinocerebellar Ataxia.
+Sadly, he felt he had Spinocerebellar Ataxia.
 SCA is confirmed through genetic testing.
-Whereas, OMS is a clinical diagnosis.
-It turns out that he does not have SCA and he does not have ATLD1.
+Whereas OMS is a clinical diagnosis.
+It turns out that he does not have SCA, and he does not have ATLD1.
 We are back to the OMS diagnosis.
-More on that in part 4.